 First Nations, pioneers, adventurers, visionaries, free spirits, makers and creators.
 Behind Whistler’s majestic mountain backdrop are the cultural stories of people who settled here and shaped the resort into what it is today.

-The Cultural Connector is a scenic pathway and bikeway that links six significant cultural institutions in Whistler and identifies noteworthy points and anecdotes.
+The Cultural Connector is a scenic pathway through Whistler Village and the Upper Village that links six cultural institutions in Whistler and identifies noteworthy points and anecdotes.
 It is a chance to learn about the community’s cultural evolution over time.

 A printed brochure and map that outlines the Cultural Connector route is now available.
 Pick up a copy at any of the Village Host booths, the Visitor’s Centre, or any of the six facilities along the route.